cjabradshaw/EpsilonIndex/README.md

         setwd("/path") # where /path is the directory path on your machine example.dat <- read.csv("datasample.csv", header=T)

+3. Alternatively, you can automatically harvest the necessary citation data from Google Scholar using the 'get.profile.func.R' function, which produces a file that can be called directly by the 'epsilon.index.func.R':
+ i. first predefine a Google Scholar ids vector (12-character user ID from scholar.google.com), e.g.,
+        ids <- c("1sO0O3wAAAAJ","ZBUju2QAAAAJ","oGAui-IAAAAJ","cpJnEYIAAAAJ","ptDEg44AAAAJ","PJYrOvQAAAAJ","4UxbBYIAAAAJ")

 3. Load the function ('epsilon.index.func') in R by submitting the entire function code (<a href="https://github.com/cjabradshaw/EpsilonIndex/blob/main/epsilon.index.R">lines 12 to 196</a>) to the R console.

 4. Simply run the function as follows: